Jack Frost (TV special)

-Jack Frost is a 1979 Christmas, winter and Groundhog Day animated television special produced by Rankin/Bass Productions.
+Jack Frost is a 1979 stop motion animated television special produced by Rankin/Bass Productions.
 It is directed by Jules Bass and Arthur Rankin Jr., written by Romeo Muller, narrated by Buddy Hackett, and starring the voices of Robert Morse, Debra Clinger and Paul Frees.
 The special premiered on NBC on December 13, 1979, and tells the tale of Jack Frost and his adventures as a human.
 It airs annually on AMC as part of its Best Christmas Ever programming block.

 Plot

 The story is narrated by a groundhog named Pardon-Me-Pete who has a deal with Jack Frost to extend winter by 6 weeks, letting him sleep that much longer.
 Pete starts to talk about the legend of Jack Frost.

 It all starts when Jack Frost, an immortal winter sprite, falls in love with a human girl named Elisa, who proclaims her love for Jack after he rescues her when Kubla Kraus, an evil Cossack king, cracks the ice she is standing on.

 Jack asks Father Winter if he can become human in order to be with her.
 Father Winter gives him a chance but warns that Jack must prove he can succeed as a human, by earning a house, a horse, a bag of gold, and a wife by the first sign of spring.
 Jack agrees and turns human, assuming the identity of Jack Snip.
 He runs a tailor shop in the town of January Junction with two friends who also turned human, Snip the snowflake maker and Holly the snow gypsy, the latter two having been sent by Father Winter to ensure Jack does not get into trouble.

 Elisa is charmed by "Jack Snip", but she harbors romantic dreams of Sir Ravenal Rightfellow, a "knight in golden armor".
 Around this time Jack is informed that Kubla Kraus lives alone in his castle on Miserable Mountain with his iron horse Klangstomper, his clockwork butler Fetch-Kvetch, his army of Keh-Nights, and a ventriloquist's dummy named Dommy as his sidekick, all made of iron since no human or animal could stand to live with him due to his arrogance and greed.
 Kraus also possesses all the brick, gold, and timber that January Junction used to have.